 Participation in the Fast Track program does not guarantee admission to the Mathematics graduate program.
 The student must meet all requirements for admission to the graduate program upon graduation, and must complete a standard graduate application.
 However, students who complete the Fast Track program successfully will be given strong consideration for both admission and financial assistance in the graduate program.

-Please contact Dr. Chris Davis, Graduate Committee Chair, at CBDavis@tntech.edu , or Dr. Allan Mills, Chair, at AMills@tntech.edu if you have any questions related to your background and its suitability for admission to this program.
+Please contact Dr. Amy Chambers, Graduate Committee Chair, at AChambers@tntech.edu , or Dr. Michael Allen, Interim Chair, at MAllen@tntech.edu if you have any questions related to your background and its suitability for admission to this program.